 - In accordance with City of Muskegon ordinances golf carts are not allowed on the streets within the condominium complex unless they are licensed.
 They cannot be stored outside.

 7) Streetlights: All poles, lighting, bulbs, repair and replacement are the responsibility of Consumers Energy.
-Contact information is provided on our Utilities and Services page.
+Contact information is provided on the City of Muskegon Handbook.

 8) Vehicles: By-laws, Article VI, Section 8